-During the June 30, 2018 fiscal year, the City received loan proceeds from Bank of Clarkson to purchase a fire truck.
-The note is payable in annual installments of \$11,407, bears interest at a rate of 4.5%, and matures in October 2022.
-The debt is secured by the fire truck.
-In the event of default, all principal and accrued interest will be due and payable immediately.
+During the June 30, 2023 fiscal year, the City received loan proceeds from Bank of Clarkson to purchase a police cruiser.
+The note is payable in monthly installments of \$407, bears interest at a rate of 5.89%, and matures in December 2027.
+The debt is secured by the police cruiser.